Conference Call Confirms Tesla's Model 3 Faces Huge Problems

 “It was swarming with people.
 When I go to a plant and it’s automated I expect to see a lot fewer people.”

-Problems in Sparks
+Problems In Sparks

 The Tesla team assembled for the conference call at the Nevada Gigafactory because, as Musk said, he wants to be at the place where the biggest problems lie.